-There is no person in the world who hasn’t seen a medieval coat of arms.
-Starting from the 12th century heraldic designs were used to identify the status and property of the nobility.
+No person in the world hasn’t seen a medieval coat of arms.
+Starting from the 12th-century heraldic designs were used to identify the status and property of the nobility.

-Initially created as a means to identify the knights of different parties on the battlefield, by the 13th century CE heraldry had spread to nobles and knights who began to take pride in bearing the colours and arms of their family predecessors.
+Initially created to identify the knights of different parties on the battlefield, by the 13th century CE, heraldry had spread to nobles and knights who began to take pride in bearing the colors and arms of their family predecessors.

-At this point in time, the progress has led people to move to cities, where they couldn’t sustain themselves by only farming and cattle breeding.
+At this point, the progress has led people to move to cities, where they couldn’t sustain themselves by only farming and cattle breeding.
 As the demand grew, more and more ‘shops’ were appearing.
-In order to attract customers, they have started to hang out signs that identified the shop and the goods they were providing.
+To attract customers, they have started to hang out signs that identified the shop and the goods they were providing.

 The Printing Era

-Yet another significant point in time for the logo design history is the beginning of the paper making and printing.
-After Johannes Gutenberg invented the printing press in 1440 the mass adoption of printing materials has caused authors and publishers to create logos in order to claim ownership of their work.
+Another significant point in time for the logo design history is the beginning of papermaking and printing.
+After Johannes Gutenberg invented the printing press in 1440, the mass adoption of printing materials has caused authors and publishers to create logos to claim ownership of their work.

 Industrial Revolution of a logo design & the 20th Century

-Note: Symbolic logo design language of those times included national, nautical, heraldic, and agricultural images.
-National and heraldic symbols (crowns, flags, and coats of arms) meant dignity and status while nautical, natural, and agricultural symbols (seascapes, birds, wheat stalks, and farm animals) represented purity and freshness.
+Note: Symbolic logo design language included national, nautical, heraldic, and agricultural images.
+National and heraldic symbols (crowns, flags, and coats of arms) meant dignity and status, while nautical, natural, and agricultural symbols (seascapes, birds, wheat stalks, and farm animals) represented purity and freshness.

-This is exactly the time when visual elements have become more powerful in establishing a business’s image and reputation than ever before.
+This is exactly when visual elements have become more powerful in establishing a business’s image and reputation than ever before.

 The Television Era

-Before the general introduction of television, the general rule for the logos was that they should be always presented in a consistent, static form.
+Before the general introduction of television, the general rule for logos was that they should always be presented consistently, in static form.
 However, that changed following the appearance of the new format.
 Logo design history went one step further.
 New, dynamically moving images have allowed designers and brands to get creative in their works.

-Here we cannot avoid mentioning the iconic MTV logo, that changed the graphic identity format once and for all.
+We cannot avoid mentioning the iconic MTV logo, which changed the graphic identity format once and for all.

-In this day and age, there are no simple companies, selling goods.
-There are brands, with their mission, vision, and identity.
-Brands are personalities speaking to people’s hearts; wearing Nike shoes has now become a statement, a representation of sports achievements, motivation, and moving forward.
+In this day and age, there are no simple companies selling goods.
+There are brands with their mission, vision, and identity.
+Brands are personalities speaking to people’s hearts; wearing Nike shoes has become a statement, representing sports achievements, motivation, and moving forward.

-Branding has become so big, that even people can become brands.
-Remember Gordon Ramsy, Oprah or Ellen Degeneres?
-Having successfully turned themselves into brands, even a single mention of their name in any goods make them sell out like hot buns.
+Branding has become so big that even people can become brands.
+Remember Gordon Ramsy, Oprah, or Ellen Degeneres?
+Having successfully turned themselves into brands, even a single mention of their name in any goods makes them sell out like hot buns.

 Visual identity – including developing logos – is crucial, helping to establish the needed brand associations in the people’s minds.
-Nowadays, a creation of the logotype is not simply using symbolic images – like using a picture of a shoe and calling it a branded shoe manufacturer.
-Nowadays, as a designer you need to take into account a brand’s personality and how to make it more appealing to their target demographic.
-You cannot ignore the trends, and the evolution of design either, reflecting culturally significant events into your designs.
+Nowadays, the logotype is not simply using symbolic images – like using a picture of a shoe and calling it a branded shoe manufacturer.
+Nowadays, as a designer, you need to take into account a brand’s personality and how to make it more appealing to its target demographic.
+You cannot ignore the trends and the evolution of design either, reflecting culturally significant events into your designs.

 Bonus: The Logo Design History.
 From Complexity to Simplicity.

-The last century was a busy one, but over time our lives become even more complex.
+The last century was a busy one, but over time our lives have become even more complex.
 The more information-packed our lives become, the simpler the logo designs are.
-This is happening, as people are consuming more data than ever before, and the simpler the design among other things, the easier it is to remember.
+This is happening as people are consuming more data than ever before, and the simpler the design, among other things, the easier it is to remember.